maurofr/RL-principled-reward-structures/README.md

 # Enhancing Rocket League AI Performance Using Proximal Policy Optimization with Principled Reward Structures

+## Abstract
+_AI systems have consistently surpassed human performance in various games, marking significant milestones in artificial intelligence development.
+From IBM’s Deep Blue defeating chess grandmaster Garry Kasparov to Google’s AlphaGo mastering the ancient game of Go, these achievements highlight AI’s tactical prowess.
+Today, state-of-theart AI systems outperform these benchmarks, exceeding human prowess in both board and video games._

+_Rocket League, a popular multiplayer sports video game blending soccer with vehicular action, has emerged as a dominant force in esports since its 2015 debut.
+Its dynamic gameplay, which emphasizes teamwork and mechanical skill, presents a unique challenge.
+In this study, we demonstrate how a reinforcement learning algorithm, initialized from scratch, rapidly surpasses players with extensive gameplay experience.
+Furthermore, by crafting a concise set of shaping rewards based on the game’s core principles, we illustrate how the AI can autonomously acquire advanced game mechanics through self-play._

+_By leveraging these techniques, our research sheds light on the adaptive and learning capabilities of AI systems in mastering complex real-time environments like Rocket League._

+## Full paper

-This repository showcases the performance of an the AI agent trained in the paper _Enhancing Rocket League AI Performance Using Proximal Policy Optimization with Principled Reward Structures_.
+To read the full paper, follow [this link](<Enhancing Rocket League AI Performance Using Proximal Policy Optimization with Principled Reward Structures.pdf>).

+## Agent performance
 ### Early mechanics

 We found that between 1-2 billion steps the bot already was experimenting with half flips and predicts.
 Look at this nice goal!